 My primary interests are exoplanets and planetary systems, with a consideration of their host stars.
-I want to explore more about finding exoplanets around various host stars, developing theoretical models for planetary systems, and hunting potentially habitable worlds.
+I enjoy exploring finding exoplanets around various host stars, developing theoretical models for planetary systems, and hunting potentially habitable worlds.

-I have engaged in research in different fields.
-My past research projects include ‘Astrometric Properties of Late-B and A Stars in the Cygnus and Perseus Star-forming Complexes’, ‘Discovery of the X-ray Bright Quasars at z>5’, and ‘Recent Swift Spectroscopy of Cygnus X-3’.
+I currently work with Prof. Dan Huber and Dr.Theron Carmichael for my 699-1 project on transiting brown dwarfs.
+My past research projects span various fields, including ‘Astrometric Properties of Late-B and A Stars in the Cygnus and Perseus Star-forming Complexes’, ‘Discovery of the X-ray Bright Quasars at z>5’, and ‘Recent Swift Spectroscopy of Cygnus X-3’.

 I am a cat person and have a cat with my roommate.
 I love puzzle games and escape rooms.